 Where do I turn if I am having a tough time, feel stressed, anxious, and/or depressed?

 - The Student Health Service is here to help you with issues associated to life as a student.
-Contact us if you have questions regarding lifestyle, mental health, and stress management.
-We have a telephone service where we give support over the phone and we also offer individual counselling.
-You are welcome to attend our courses and groups or make yourself comfortable in our Light Room.
+Contact them if you have questions regarding lifestyle, mental health, and stress management.
+There is a telephone service for support over the phone and that also offer individual counselling.
+You are welcome to attend courses and groups or make yourself comfortable the Light Room.
 All services are free of charge.
-For more information, see our webpage.

 - If you have severe anxiety, suffer from severe depression or have suicidal thoughts you need more immediate help.
 For acute psychiatric help, call or visit the Psychiatric Emergency Clinic in Uppsala.
 The reception and telephone is open 24 hours a day, 7 days a week.
 Telephone: 018-611 25 00.
 Address: Akademiska sjukhuset, entrance 12.